-We have been enhancing our overseas business developments mainly to meet the range of IT network needs of our Japanese customers operating abroad since the fiscal year ended March 31, 2012.
-The revenue from our overseas business for the fiscal years ended March 31, 2013 and 2014 was approximately \(\frac{4}{3}\).
-Solidion and \(\frac{4}{3}\).
-It is revenue is still small, if, for example, we fail to acquire enough qualified personnel, if we fail to offer competitive services and solutions, if we fail to develop customer base for our overseas business, or if we invest and contract more network capacity and service facilities than we actually need to serve our customers, due, for example, to our lack of experience in operating overseas business, our limited brand recognition overseas, and change in our domestic customers' overseas business expansion strategy and refrain from operating overseas business, we may not be able to achieve our expected levels of revenues and profits.
-Our overseas operating expenses and costs may increase due, for example, to commencement of cloud computing services, opening of new overseas subsidiaries, increasing employees, and investing in network facilities.
+The Japanese domestic market opportunity is anticipated to be limited over the long run mainly due to the declining Japanese population and along with that many Japanese companies heading overseas to seek opportunities.
+Under such circumstances, we have been enhancing our overseas business developments mainly to expand our customer base and to meet the range of Information Technology ("IT") network needs of our Japanese customers operating abroad since the fiscal year ended March 31, 2012.
+Revenues from our overseas business for the fiscal years ended March 31, 2013, 2014 and 2015 were approximately ¥3.6 billion, ¥4.1 billion and ¥4.9 billion, respectively.
+Although our overseas revenue is still small, if, for example, we fail to offer competitive services and solutions, if we fail to develop customer base for our overseas business, if we fail to acquire enough qualified personnel, or if we invest and contract more network capacity and service facilities than we actually need to serve our customers, due, for example, to our lack of experience in operating overseas business, our limited brand recognition overseas, and change in our domestic customers' overseas business expansion strategy and refrain from operating overseas business, we may not be able to achieve our expected levels of revenues and profits.
+Overseas business expansion may impact our domestic business if, for example, we assign so many engineers for our overseas business that our domestic business is left with insufficient resources to complete projects.
+Overseas business operating expenses and costs may increase due, for example, to commencement of cloud computing services, opening of new overseas subsidiaries, increasing employees, and investing in network facilities.
 Additionally, we may encounter difficulties in planning and managing operations due to unfavorable political or economic factors, such as cultural and religious conflicts, non-compliance with expected business conduct, local regulations and taxation laws, and a lack of adequate infrastructure.
 Moreover, changes in local regulations, policies, taxation laws, local regulations, business or investment permit approval requirements, foreign exchange controls, or the nationalization of assets or restrictions on the repatriation of returns from foreign investments in major markets and regions may affect our operating results.
 Also, a failure to maintain adequate controls to comply with regulations such as the U.S. Foreign Corrupt Practices Act may harm our reputation and adversary affect our financial results and business operation.